Retropikzel/foreign-c/README.md

 ## Hacking

-main.sld is the real main which is copied to main.scm
+- main.sld is the real main which is copied to main.scm
+- You will need to have [scheme_testrunner](https://git.sr.ht/~retropikzel/scheme-testrunner) installed to run tests on large scale
+    - You can also run them on your machine

 ### Pull requests
 Pull requests for bug fixes, additional implementation support and additional tests are appreciated.